idavidov13/Playwright-MCP-Server/README.md

 ## Introduction

 Playwright’s MCP (Multi-Channel Protocol) is a low-level protocol that enables communication between the Playwright client and browser servers (such as Chromium, Firefox, and WebKit).
 MCP is designed to be transport-agnostic, supporting communication over WebSockets, pipes, or other channels, and is the foundation for Playwright’s cross-browser automation capabilities.

+## Main Goal
+Playwright MCP (Model Context Protocol) Server is a tool that allows you to generate better Playwright tests with LLMs by providing much helpful context to the LLMs and ability to interact with the browsers.
+I try to generate tests for web app [Conduit](https://conduit.bondaracademy.com/) and compare the final results.
+You can find the repository with MVP(Minimal Viable Product) for [Playwright Automation Framework](https://github.com/idavidov13/Playwright-Framework) for the same web app, which features TypeScript, Page Object Model Design Pattern, Custom Fixtures, REST API Testing and Mocking, Schema Validation with Zod, Environment Utilization, and CI/CD integration with GitHub Actions and GitLab CI/CD which I created before this repository.

+### Used LLMs

+-   GPT-4.1
+-   Claude 3.7 Sonnet (Thinking)

 ## Prerequisites